jsonmaur/node-crypto-extra/README.md

 ### encrypt (value, [secretKey])

 - `value` The value you want to encrypt.
 Uses AES256-CTR.
 Supports strings, numbers, and objects.
-- `secretKey` The secret key used to encrypt your value.
-This is optional, and will fallback to the environment variable `ENCRYPTION_KEY`.
+- `secretKey` Optional.
+The secret key used to encrypt your value.
+Will fallback to the environment variable `ENCRYPTION_KEY`, and will throw an error if a secret key isn't provided or is not an environment variable.

 ```javascript
 var encrypted = crypto.encrypt('my-message', 'secret-key') // encrypt a string
 var encrypted = crypto.encrypt({foo: 'bar'}, 'secret-key') // encrypt an object
 ```